-For asymptotically AdS Schwarzschild black holes the situation is again different, since the system is already extensive in the large-system limit of the entropy and energy representations.
+For asymptotically AdS-Schwarzschild black holes the situation is again different, since the system is already extensive in the large-system limit of the entropy and energy representations.
 This shows that the asymptotic structure of black hole spacetimes can modify their extensivity.
 The canonical representation is similar to that of asymptotically flat black holes: the large black hole branch is extensive, whereas the small branch is not.
-This behavior mirrors that of local relativistic quantum field theories at finite temperature, whose canonical free energy is extensive in the thermodynamic limit.
-The emergence of extensivity for large AdS black holes across different representations is therefore consistent with the locality of the dual (conformal) field theory.
+This behavior mirrors that of local quantum field theories at finite temperature, whose canonical free energy is extensive in the thermodynamic limit.
+The extensive limit for large AdS black holes across different representations is therefore consistent with the locality of the dual conformal field theory.

 Conversely, the non-extensivity of asymptotically flat black holes (in the energy or entropy representation) suggests an obstruction to realizing a holographic dual of flat-space gravity as a local quantum field theory.
 The notion of locality probed here is the many-body locality underlying ordinary equilibrium thermodynamics, namely the suppression of correlations between sufficiently separated subsystems that leads to additive entropy and free energy in the large-system limit.
 Our analysis is carried out within a framework in which the holographic dual is assumed to live on a finite timelike boundary.
 From this perspective, thermodynamic non-extensivity provides a concrete constraint on any holographic description of asymptotically flat gravity formulated on such a boundary.
 It would be interesting to compare this conclusion with other approaches to flat-space holography and investigate whether they violate locality in a similar sense.